An Introduction to Gravitational Wave Theory: Einstein's equations: general covariance, Noether's theorem and gauge transformations

 Having said so, there is a special situation that stands out: when the diffeomorphism corresponds to an \emph{isometry}, namely a transformation that does not change the metric.
-This requires that \eqref{gdiffeo1} vanishes, and the corresponding equation $\na_{(\m}\xi_{\n)}=0$ is called Killing equation, and $\xi$ a Killing vector.
-A generic metric does not admit isometries: Isometries occur only for very special metrics.
+This occurs when \eqref{gdiffeo1} vanishes, and the corresponding equation $\na_{(\m}\xi_{\n)}=0$ is called Killing equation, and $\xi$ a Killing vector.
+One should keep in mind that for a generic metric, this equation does not admit any solutions: Isometries occur only for very special metrics.
 These special metrics are, however, important for physical applications,\footnote{A cow is always a spherical object in the initial investigations of a theoretical physicist.} hence Killing vectors play an important role.
 First of all, anyone who is familiar with the study of geodesics on spacetimes with isometries knows that there are conserved quantities associated with the Killing vectors, and which can be derived as Noether charges for the test particles' dynamics.

+More importantly for us, isometries play also an important role in the study of gravitational waves, because the dynamics of perturbations on a given background is such that the isometries of the background induce proper symmetries for the perturbations.
+We will see this in details in Section~\ref{ssec:pertE} below.